Realm-Bot/docs/issues/faq#1.md

 ---

-Realm bot can invite members to your realm through vanity invites, verify embeds, or using /realm invite
+You can use the `/realm invite` command or the verify embed to invite players to your realm